Month: July 2009

 Using rsync for replication on OS X

 I recently began a quest to replicate my house data with a hosting service so if my house goes up in a fire I still have my data elsewhere.
-The utility that seems to work the best for this is called rsync, and is available on most flavors of Unix, including Apple’s OS X. Why is it good?
-Well, rsync […]
+The utility that seems to work the best for this is called rsync, and is available on most flavors of Unix, including Apple’s OS X. Why… Continue reading Using rsync for replication on OS X

 The 4th Electrical Element, Memristor